-Evaluation questionnaires are a way of receiving feedback from students or colleagues about many aspects of your teaching and courses.
-You can select from several questionnaire options depending on what you would like to focus on, and questions can be selected from a catalogue allowing you to design a form that will deliver the feedback you need.
-HEDC’s evaluation team offers advice, support and information on all aspects of the University of Otago’s evaluation process, including collating results and reporting.
+Questionnaires are a way of gathering feedback from students or colleagues about many aspects of your teaching and papers, which can also feed into your Otago Teaching Profile.
+HEDC’s Evaluation service offers advice, support and information on all aspects of the University of Otago’s evaluation process, including collating results and reporting.

 Ready to get started?

-Alternatively, visit the forms and resources page to download a request form.
-These can be returned to the evaluation office by fax, post or email.
-You will find the contact details on the right of this page.
+Alternatively, if you are unable to access Otago inFORM, visit Forms and resources to download a request form.
+This can be returned to the Evaluation service.
+Our contact details are on the right of this page.

 The evaluation process

-Individual teacher evaluations use a standard set of questions designed to cover most teaching situations.
-If you are on confirmation path or applying for promotion you will need to run Individual Teacher evaluations of all your main teaching responsibilities during a 3-year period.
+- Teacher core – focus on the quality of different aspects of teaching.
+If you are on confirmation path or applying for promotion you will need to run the core teacher question set for all your main teaching responsibilities over a 3-year period.

-- Please avoid running an individual teacher evaluation at the same time or in the same class as a course evaluation.
-For online questionnaires, this can cause confusion for students who may think that they have been sent their invite email twice and ignore one.
-In both class and online situations, it can cause confusion about the purpose of each evaluation.
+- Avoid running multiple questionnaires at the same time with the same students.
+This can cause confusion for students who may think that they have been sent an invite email twice and ignore one.
+It can also cause confusion about the purpose of each evaluation.